TheKnightProtocol/MIRI-JWST-Data/README.md

 ## 📋 Project Overview

 **NGC 7469** is a remarkable nearby Seyfert 1 galaxy with concurrent starburst activity, making it an ideal laboratory for studying AGN-starburst connections.
 This repository contains a complete analysis pipeline for MIRI data, featuring advanced visualization, spectral analysis, and morphological characterization.
-Of course!
-Here are professional, well-structured README entries for your GitHub repository to showcase your Streamlit deployments.

 ### For a Single Project Section: